-OS X can create several software RAIDs from disks connected to a Mac computer: RAID1 (Mirror set), RAID0 (Stripe set), and Concatenated disk set.
+macOS can create several software RAIDs from disks connected to a Mac computer: RAID1 (Mirror set), RAID0 (Stripe set), and Concatenated disk set.

 R-Studio shows broken Apple RAIDs in pink.

-R-Studio shows such Apple RAIDs in blue:
+R-Studio shows Apple RAIDs with manually added components in blue: